GARV-k/T2ICount/README.md

 ---
 ## Gallery
 ![more](asset/visualization.jpg)
-Sometimes, the similarity map may look poor, but when you visualize the fused attention map, you can see that the loss is still effective on it!
 ## Citation
 Consider cite us if you find our paper is useful in your research :).
 ```